-And, the Refugee and Immigrant Center for Education and Legal Services (RAICES) has the National Families Together Hotline (866-378-2667) See below.
+And, the Refugee and Immigrant Center for Education and Legal Services (RAICES) has the National Families Together Hotline (866-378-2667).

 VOLUNTEER WITH RAICES

-A recent Facebook fundraiser donated $20 million to the Refugee and Immigrant Center for Education and Legal Services (RAICES).
 RAICES provides free and low-cost legal services to immigrant children, families, and refugees in Texas.
 On July 10th, 2018 RAICES was in Washington DC, seeking to post bonds for families separated by the Trump Administration at the border.
-The organization called for all separated families to be reunited and demanded that the Trump administration accept their $20 million bond check to enable speedy release of the mothers of approximately 2500 children who have been separated from their children.
+The organization called for all separated families to be reunited and demanded that the Trump administration accept their $20 million bond check to enable speedy release of the mothers of approximately 2500 children who had been separated from their children.

 RAICES has locations in Austin, Corpus Christi, Dallas, Fort Worth, Houston, and San Antonio, Texas.
 The organization offers the National Families Together Hotline (866-378-2667), which is staffed from 9:00 AM to 5:00 PM; callers can leave messages 24 hours a day.
 Volunteers are trained to gather the information necessary to reunite families, including searching for a parent with all known variations of their names and other indicators.
 Once a parent is located, the volunteer will confirm where the parent is being detained and determine next steps, including referral to pro bono legal services and support with release from detention and reunification.